Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 *Vic*: I initially got into punk rock music around the age of eleven.
 Ten or eleven, and that was with getting into Bad Religion, Green Day, Offspring, those bands were all really popular around that time.
 It was like the second, in the states (I'm sure it was worldwide) but it was like [the second boom of punk rock in the early nineties](https://en.wikipedia.org/wiki/punk_rock#revival), it killed off grunge.
 Beforehand I'd always just listened to whatever was on the radio or whatever my parents were playing in the car and whatnot.
 It was right around that age where I started developing my own taste and what I wanted to listen to.
 I picked up very early on psychobilly, via [Beavis and Butthead](https://www.youtube.com/watch?v=qlvkr10daae), [Reverend Horton Heat](http://www.reverendhortonheat.com) and they had other psychobilly videos on there.
 I always thought that was such a cool band and that started my wanting to get into learning about other bands with upright.
 So, it's just a slow progression.

 ***That seems to be the way most people go.
-It's like, punk rock and then kind of work your way backwards in time and then merge it all together ater.***
+It's like, punk rock and then kind of work your way backwards in time and then merge it all together later.***

 *Vic*: Yeah!
 I mean, it was at that age where I heard something that I really liked and I got really deep into those bands.
 Then once you get into bands you start reading about the bands that they listen to or you know, what inspires them so you go back.
-By the age of like fourteen I had like the whole Clash collection because everyone talked about the [Clash](https://en.wikipedia.org/wiki/the_clash).
+By the age of like fourteen I had like the whole Clash collection because everyone talked about The [Clash](https://en.wikipedia.org/wiki/the_clash).
 I was always more of a Clash fan than I was a [Ramones](https://en.wikipedia.org/wiki/ramones) fan or [Misfits](https://en.wikipedia.org/wiki/misfits_(band)) fan.
-Because you know, everyone picks their big, you know, the forefathers of punk rock, they talk about The Ramones, Misfits, The Clash and whatnot.
+Because everyone picks their big, you know, their forefathers of punk rock, they talk about The Ramones, Misfits, The Clash and whatnot.
 I was always into The Clash.
 And a band like them, when I started making bands, a band like them was one of those bands where it was "yeah they're a punk band but they have *so* many other things to them" so that really opened up my mind into thinking like "Just because you have a band doesn't mean it needs to be this **one** pigeon hole of music."

 ***The Clash, some of their later albums are pretty weird, but then they did a mean [Brand New Cadillac](https://www.youtube.com/watch?v=hvnhxbtl7oc) as well…***